mongodb/atlas-sdk-go/docs/docs/CloudProviderAccessFeatureUsage.md

 `func (o *CloudProviderAccessFeatureUsage) HasFeatureType() bool`

 HasFeatureType returns a boolean if a field has been set.

+### GetFeatureId

+`func (o *CloudProviderAccessFeatureUsage) GetFeatureId() CloudProviderAccessFeatureUsageExportSnapshotFeatureId`

+GetFeatureId returns the FeatureId field if non-nil, zero value otherwise.

+### GetFeatureIdOk

+`func (o *CloudProviderAccessFeatureUsage) GetFeatureIdOk() (*CloudProviderAccessFeatureUsageExportSnapshotFeatureId, bool)`

+GetFeatureIdOk returns a tuple with the FeatureId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFeatureId

+`func (o *CloudProviderAccessFeatureUsage) SetFeatureId(v CloudProviderAccessFeatureUsageExportSnapshotFeatureId)`

+SetFeatureId sets FeatureId field to given value.

+### HasFeatureId

+`func (o *CloudProviderAccessFeatureUsage) HasFeatureId() bool`

+HasFeatureId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)